Tag: northinner

 Now we can’t promise it, but we’d be confident enough that you won’t be choked out in the Dominick Inn.

-While the senses of sight and sound mightn’t have been well served on this occasion, we can gladly report that the sense of taste didn’t fair too badly from the experience.
+While the senses of sight and sound mightn’t have been well served on this occasion, we can gladly report that the sense of taste didn’t fare too badly from the experience.
 The pint, which was priced south of the €5 mark, was a good one and deemed to be of a high standard by all around the table at the time.

-And so it was as the wailing tone-deaf strains of a merry youngone attempting her best ‘Maniac 2000’ rang out through the pub we glanced at one another and decided that we’d leave the second round for another time.
+And so it was, as the wailing tone-deaf strains of a merry young one attempting her best ‘Maniac 2000’ rang out through the pub, we glanced at one another and decided that we’d leave the second round for another time.

 You won’t find The Dominick Inn in any guidebooks any time soon, but that’s okay.
-The locals enjoy it and so did we.
-And you should look not one millimetre further if you’re after a few decent pints in unpretentious surroundings that won’t break the bank or even if you just want to knock out a few bars of ‘Killing Me Softly’.
+The locals enjoy it, and so did we.
+And you should look not one millimetre further if you’re after a few decent pints in unpretentious surroundings that won’t break the bank, or even if you just want to knock out a few bars of ‘Killing Me Softly’.

 Grainger’s: Talbot St.

-Naturally, though, we’re always poised to argue the contrary – and it is a matter of public record that we believe Dublin, and in particular – its pubs, to be ripe with characters for the pickin’.
+Naturally, though, we’re always poised to argue the contrary – and it is a matter of public record that we believe Dublin, and in particular, its pubs, to be ripe with characters for the pickin’.

-Objectively though, we can bring ourselves to admit that the nature of the Dublin Character has changed down through the years.
-Recently, we took in a crawl along Talbot Street which prompted a discussion on Dublin characters of old, and one in particular – Matt Talbot.
+Objectively, though, we can bring ourselves to admit that the nature of the Dublin Character has changed down through the years.
+Recently, we took in a crawl along Talbot Street, which prompted a discussion on Dublin characters of old, and one in particular – Matt Talbot.
 Matt, or The Venerable Matt as he is now known by some, was a terrible man when it came to the demon, drink – an alcoholic by thirteen, his early years were defined not only by his dependence on sup but by the scheming, thieving and cajoling that came along with such an addiction.
-Eventually, though, Matt saw the light and decided to live in servitude to the divine – a life that ultimately would include a bizarre self-inflicted regiment of food deprivation, sleeping on planks and wearing chains upon his body.
+Eventually, though, Matt saw the light and decided to live in servitude to the divine – a life that ultimately would include a bizarre self-inflicted regimen of food deprivation, sleeping on planks and wearing chains upon his body.

 Given all of that, and having incorrectly assumed that Talbot Street had been named for Matt, we couldn’t help but wonder what the man himself would make of the proliferation of boozers along the street that bears his name if he were still rattling along the streets of the city.
 Probably not much.
 We were also thinking that we’d been indulging in some of his penance ourselves in the name of the craic.
 Skipped the odd meal to nip in for a scoop?
 Check!
 Slept on uncomfortable surfaces?
 Yep!
 Wore chains upon your person?….
 Eh, we really should get onto the topic of Grainger’s here.

 Grainger’s, depending on your geography, sits at the start or the end of Talbot St. A mainstay of the street, the Grainger name has adorned the façade for as long as any of us care to remember.
 A narrow pub, it’s probably best identifiable by its striking black and white chessboard flooring.
-The fit-out of the pub is typical of a modern style of interior design seen in new and newly refurbished pubs – chesterfield-esque upholstery and trendy lighting fixtures sit amidst pastel tones.
+The fit-out of the pub is typical of a modern style of interior design seen in new and newly refurbished pubs – Chesterfield-esque upholstery and trendy lighting fixtures sit amidst pastel tones.
 It’s quite evident that the recent refurbishment seeks to establish the space more as a café-bar than just bar.

 Anomalies aside, it should be noted that the livery sitting beneath the graffitied plywood is far more extensive than one might expect, or than was by us.
 With plenty of genuine independent craft brews alongside the old reliables – there’ll be no lip out of your Granda or your cousin from NCAD, should you decide to bring them to Grainger’s for that big family get-together you’ve been meaning to have.
 Guinness clocked in at an even fiver and made no negative impact on the taste buds of me or Pintman Nº2, no mean feat when you consider that it followed a few in Cleary’s.